rebelsky/sams-assorted-musings-reflections/prereg-jrsr.md

 closes, and balances *after* preregistration, so students should still feel comfortable registering for the class.

-[2] Linguistics and GWSS both provide great opportunities for broadening study.
-Linguistics, in particular, gives students experience with science, with the study of society, and with a type of study of language.
+[2] Because they bridge approaches, Linguistics and GWSS both provide great opportunities for broadening study.
+Linguistics, in particular, gives students experience with science, with the study of society, and with a type of language study.

 ---

-*Version 0.5 of 2018-11-11.*
+*Version 0.6 of 2018-11-11.*